martynovichanton/Api-multi-async/README.md

 4. Log all commands and output to the file per device
 5. General log to track the process
 6. Support for async for all commands per device
+7. Playing with in memory ecryption of username, password and token
+8. API for F5 and Fortimanager
+9. Can be easily extended to use with other APIs